facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Since 2010, I have assisted hundreds of individuals with their divorce, helping them to make smart decisions and avoid financial mistakes in the process.
 While I have encountered many challenging and unique divorces, the majority of my clients improved their experience simply by using the three tips described below:

-1. Set A Budget For Your Life After Divorce
+1. Set A Budget for Your Life After Divorce

 I have worked with individuals at every stage of the divorce process – from those who are still contemplating divorce to those who divorced long ago and are now confronting unintended consequences arising from mistakes that were made during their divorce negotiations.
 Common across all the above is the lack of attention to post-divorce budgeting while important (and final) financial decisions are being made.
 The single biggest contributor to a mistake-free divorce is taking time to prepare a post-separation budget.